Philip-21/AirBnb-Test-Api/readme.md

 ---
 #### Code Design
-The backend is structured to follow solid **OOP principles** and idiomatic Go practices:
+The backend should be enhanced more to follow solid **OOP principles** and idiomatic Go practices:
 - **Single Responsibility & Separation of Concerns:** Each package and layer (handlers, repositories, models, middleware) has a clear purpose.
 - **Interface-driven design:** Repositories and services are defined with interfaces to allow easy testing and future swapping of implementations.
 - **Concurrency & Goroutines:** Heavy operations, such as booking confirmations, notifications, or sending emails, leverage goroutines for non-blocking execution.